Seattle Knob and Tube Rewiring Service

 Does knob and tube replacement require a permit in Seattle?

 Major knob-and-tube replacement and rewiring work typically requires an electrical permit through the Seattle Department of Construction & Inspections.
-Inspection requirements depend on the scope of work.
+Inspection requirements depend on the scope and may include cover, service, feeder, or final inspections.

 Will insurance cover a home with knob and tube wiring?

-Some insurance carriers may decline coverage, increase premiums, or require documentation when active knob-and-tube wiring is present.
-Replacement can help address those concerns.
+Some insurance carriers may decline coverage, increase premiums, limit coverage, request documentation, or require proof that active knob-and-tube wiring has been replaced or decommissioned.
+Benchmark does not guarantee underwriting decisions, but replacement and documentation can help address common insurance concerns.

 Can knob and tube wiring be partially replaced?